Meiji Shrine (Meiji Shingu) in Tokyo

 Facts & Figures

-Meiji Shrine (Meiji Jingu) is without doubt the most famous Shinto shrine in Tokyo.
-Nearly ten million visitors come here every year.
+Meiji Shrine (Meiji Jingu) is without doubt one of the most famous and important Shinto shrines in Japan and one of the biggest tourist attractions in Tokyo (Shibuya district).
+Nearly ten million visitors come here from January till December and in the first 3 days of January alone, there are more than 3 million visitors to celebrate the beginning of the new year (hatsumode).
 The shrine is dedicated to Emperor Meiji (1852 - 1912) and Empress Shoken (1849 - 1914).
 The emperor opened Japan to the West and laid the foundation to modernize the country.
-He played an important role in the Meiji Restoration (1868 - 1912), which marks the end of the feudal era.
+He played an important role in the Meiji Restoration (1868 - 1912), which marked the end of the feudal era.
 Best Ryokans in Tokyo Explore Ryokans in Tokyo >

 Ryokans are the perfect way to discover old Japanese culture and traditions.

-The Meiji Shrine is located within an 708200 square meter park and consists of an inner (Naien) and outer (Gaien) precinct.
-The park is covered by 120000 trees, which were donated from all over the country.
+Emperor Meiji is not buried within the shrine area instead you will find his tomb on Momoyama Hill in Kyoto.
+The Meiji Shrine is located within a 708200 square meter park and consists of an inner (Naien) and outer (Gaien) precinct.
+The park is covered by 120000 trees of 365 different species, which were donated from all over the country.
 It is now used as a recreation area for many people living the busy Tokyo life.
-I would also recommend you to visit the beautiful Meiji Jingu Inner Garden, Meiji Jingu Museum and the nearby Yoyogi Park.
+The main entrance can be found near Harajuku Station and as alternatives, there are entrances in the north near Yoyogi Station or the west near Sangubashi Station.
+Each is marked by giant torii gates.
+Walking through them means you enter now a sacred area.
+Meiji Jingu has in total eight torii gates.
+After 10 minutes of walking, you will reach the shrine’s inner precinct with its six main buildings.
+I would also recommend you to visit the beautiful Meiji Jingu Inner Garden, Meiji Jingu Museum, and the nearby Yoyogi Park.
 My tip: Usually on Sunday mornings you have the chance to witness traditional Japanese wedding processions at the main shrine area.
+Also, some unique souvenirs can be bought here like waka (poems written by the Emperor and Empress), Kikanbun (letters to the deities), or Ema (wooden tablet).

 • Meiji Shrine (Meiji Jingu):